kdpham-1002/Finance-Dept-New-Hire-Request/README.md

-# Finance Department’s New Hire Request
+# Finance Department’s Human Resources Analysis

 ## Overview
 This project aims to advocate for the allocation of one faculty hire to the Finance Department at the Generic School of Business (GBS) by leveraging data-driven insights and storytelling.
 With significant growth in student enrollment and emerging program needs, the project provides a compelling case to support resource allocation through quantitative and visual analytics.